William Carstares: Early life

-1674 to 1689
+1675 to 1684

 Carstares was then committed to the Tower of London; the following year, 1675, he was transferred to Edinburgh Castle.
 He was believed to be concerned with Sir James Stewart in the authorship of a pamphlet An Account of Scotland's Grievances by reason of the D. of Lauderdale's Ministrie, humbly tendered to his Sacred Majesty (1674).
 John Maitland, 1st Duke of Lauderdale himself got Carstares to admit he had been involved in printing the pamphlet.
 Lauderdale used the threat of the torture of the boot, which could be employed legally in Scotland; but Carstares was not tortured.
 In August 1679 he was released, one of the government sops to Scottish opinion after the Battle of Bothwell Bridge.
 He cannot, therefore, have been the William Carstares who was the chief prosecution witness at the trial of William Staley (the first of the Popish Plot trials) in November 1678, although that Carstares was also a Scotsman, and like his namesake is said to have acted as an intelligence agent.

 After this, Carstares visited Ireland, joined nonconformist circles in London, and then in 1681 became pastor to a congregation at Theobalds, near Cheshunt in Hertfordshire.
 The aftermath of the Exclusion Crisis saw him directly involved in conspiracy with the Whig faction.
 Archibald Campbell, 9th Earl of Argyll in the Netherlands was in touch with Anthony Ashley Cooper, 1st Earl of Shaftesbury.
 Carstares provided liaison, while his brother-in-law William Dunlop was able to use his colonial project in the Province of Carolina as cover for Shaftesbury's preparations for rebellion.

 During 1682 Carstares was in the Netherlands, but the following year he was again in London.
 He was implicated in the Rye House Plot, and arrested in July 1683 at Tenterden, Kent, using an assumed name.
 He denied knowing any of the plot, though he had heard assassination rumours from Robert Ferguson.
 He was again threatened with torture in London, this time by Sir George Mackenzie.
 Once more he was transferred to Edinburgh.

 In July 1684 the Privy Council of Scotland tortured William Spence, Argyll's agent, and Carstares was implicated.
 Carstares himself, who had seen poor health in his detention, was tortured in September, with the thumbikins, and then the boot, clumsily applied.
 The next day John Drummond, Secretary of State in Scotland, made a deal with Carstares that his answers would not be used in court, and had a doctor see him.
 Carstares then replied to the questions of the council.
 He signed a statement, managing to conceal the covert links to Dutch supporters, and the government published it.
 Later that month he was moved to Stirling Castle.

 In the trial of Baillie of Jerviswood, Mackenzie as Lord Advocate found a way to use the statement by Carstares to secure a conviction; Baillie was hanged, drawn and quartered in December 1684.
 Carstares was freed, and went to London, and then to The Hague shortly before the Monmouth Rebellion, as an adviser to the Prince of Orange.